front-end-foundations/FlexNav/other/recap.md

 When the button is clicked, we need to determine if we should show or hide passwords.
 One simple way to do that is to check if the button is currently selected or not.

 The [aria-pressed] attribute is used to tell screen readers (software that people with visual impairments use to interact with web pages) if a state-based button like this one is pressed or not.
-It’s exactly what we need!
+It’s exactly what we need.

 The [aria-pressed] attribute has a value of true when the button is selected, and false when it’s not.
 Let’s start by adding it to our button.